-- Make sure that you install the HDMX module before you install the OSN module. - The OSN server modules are hot-swappable and can be replaced without powering down the device and thus, without disrupting other non-related OSN services (e.g., Gateway and/or SBC functionality) running on the device. - To replace blank-panel slot covers with OSN server modules: - 1.
-Remove the new OSN server modules from their ESD shielding packets in which they were shipped.
+- Make sure that you install the HDMX module before installing the OSN module. - OSN server modules are hot-swappable and can be replaced without powering down the device.
+Therefore, when replacing these modules, non-related OSN services such as Gateway and SBC functionality are not disrupted.

+To replace blank-panel slot covers with OSN server modules:

-2. Install the HDMX Module:
+- 1. Remove the new OSN server modules from their ESD shielding packets in which they were shipped. - 2.
+Install the HDMX Module:

 - a.
 Remove the blank-panel slot cover from the slot intended for the HDMX module, by gently pulling on the handle of the module until it slides out of the slot. - b.
-Hold the HDMX module in the correct orientation, as shown in the figure below, and gently insert the module into the slot, sliding it along the slot's guide rails until it makes contact with the card-edge connector located on the backplane.
+Hold the HDMX module in the correct orientation, as shown in the following figure, and gently insert the module into the slot, sliding it along the slot's guide rails until it makes contact with the card-edge connector located on the backplane.